Prolonged tapping against resistance strains the nerves and tendons within your muscleless fingers.

 Prolonged tapping against firm resistance strains the nerves and tendons within your muscleless fingers.
 It is a little-known fact that hands, not fingers, have muscles.
 Muscles in your arms control finger movement.
 Inflammation of tendons or sheath around them that hinders sliding through narrow passages.

-Typing thousands of words over the course of days or weeks can cause trauma and pain.
+Typing thousands of words for days or weeks can cause trauma and pain.
 Trauma increases when tapping a solid surface that does not give in.
 This is evident when you are unable to completely bend your fingers.
 The repetitive strain injury (RSI) is similar to carpal tunnel syndrome.
 Habitual tappers switch to a fresh finger until that one becomes painful.

 RSI Treatments